zahra-khan2/repo-zk/README.md

 # repo-zk
-practicing version control in r
+Practicing version control in R

+Practicing how to pull changes from GitHub to R